danielajisafe/Real-Time-Object-detection-API/README.md

 The official tensorflow object detection API link is https://github.com/tensorflow/models/tree/master/object_detection

-Testing the API on image files, run the object_detection_tutorial.py
+To test the API on image files, run the object_detection_tutorial.py

-Testing the API using the webcam in real_time, run the object_detection_webcam.py
+To test the API using the webcam in real_time, run the object_detection_webcam.py